JCT: A few years ago, I sent a mailer to socreds

 lead.

-I find it of interest that though there were lots of criticisms
+I find it of interest that though there were

 of my version of New Social Credit, all they can do is parrot their

-old criticisms and courses while not being able to answer even one of
+old criticisms and courses while not being able to answer even one

 my criticisms of Old Social Credit.

-I think it's sad that Old Social Crediters can't grasp the
+I think it's sad that Old Social Crediters

 advantages of New Social Credits and though they could be taking much